chainstack/docs/docs/tutorials/decentralized-reputation-on-multichain.md

 The network status will change from **Pending** to **Running** once deployed.

-### 3. Get your MultiChain node access information
+### Get your MultiChain node access information

 1. In your project, click your network name.
 1. Under **Node name**, click your node.

 Under **Credentials**, you will see your MultiChain node access information.

-### 4. Invite members to your project.
+### Invite members to your project

 1. Click **Project** > **Members**.
 1. Click **Invite members** and provide member emails.

-Each member will receive an email invite.
+Each member will receive an email invitation.

-### 5. Ensure each member runs a node
+### Ensure each member runs a node

 Everyone in your project can see all nodes running in a network.

-By simply joing a project, new members do not automatically become reputation system participants.
+By simply joining a project, new members do not automatically become reputation system participants.
 Each member must add a node to the network.

-Ensure they know how to add a node:
+Ensure members know how to add a node:

 1. Under the project, click the network name.
 The network name will probably be **Decentralized Reputation System in COMPANY_NAME**.
 1. Click **Add node**.
-1. In the **Node name** field, provide a name that will identify you as a member of the reputation system.
+1. In the **Node name** field, provide a name that identifies you as a member of the reputation system.
 Remember that other members will use this name to send you reputation tokens.
 1. Under **Cloud hosting provider**, select your preferred provider.
 1. Click **Add node**.

-### 6. Issue a reputation token
+### Issue a reputation token

 Since you are setting up this reputation system, you need to issue the reputation token through your node, which is the first node deployed in this network.